BurntSushi/wingo/README.md

     exec wingo

-Or if you're brave, just run this to replace your current window manager:
-(Seriously though, save you work.
+Or if you're brave and are using a desktop environment, just run this to replace your current window manager: (Seriously though, save you work.
 Wingo is still very alpha.)

     wingo --replace